Small Apartment Furniture Checklist: Space-Saving Essentials

 Strategic furniture placement can make a 300-square-foot studio feel like a spacious 500-square-foot apartment.
 Float furniture away from walls to create depth, and use area rugs to define separate living zones within open layouts.

-Visual tricks matter just as much as furniture — choosing the right living room wallpaper for small spaces can enhance depth, reflect light, and visually expand compact layouts.
+Visual tricks matter just as much as furniture — choosing the right layout for small living spaces can enhance depth, reflect light, and visually expand compact layouts.

 Light woods, white and gray palettes, and minimal furniture with clean lines.
 Choose a light wood dining table, white storage bench, and pale gray sofa to maintain airiness.